Platopedia/platopedia.github.io/groups/arcade.md

 <div class="linebreak"></div>

-Arcade is an English community group that was founded on December 28, 2021.
+Arcade is a welcoming English community group established on December 28, 2021.
+We've hosted some of Plato's biggest events and have plenty more exciting stuff in store.
+Whether you're looking to make new friends, compete in exciting tournaments, or simply have fun, Arcade has something for everyone.

 Follow us on Instagram [@arcade.og](https://www.instagram.com/arcade.og/)